DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 * key stage 3 (KS3) includes years 7 to 9, with children aged 11 to 14
 * key stage 4 (KS4) includes years 10 and 11, with pupils aged 14 to 16
-* key stage 5 (KS5) includes years 12 and 13, with students aged 16 to 18 at secondary schools with sixth forms or colleges
+* key stage 5 (KS5) includes years 12 and 13, with students aged 16 to 18 at secondary schools with sixth forms, or colleges

 Pupils work towards national qualifications, which are usually GCSEs during KS4.
 Students take A levels or other similar qualifications during KS5.

-Subjects at this level include English, maths and science.
-Additional subjects may include history, geography, and art.
-The specific subjects offered will depend on the school.
+Subjects at this level include English, maths, science, as well as art and design, computing, geography, history, music and physical education (PE).

 ### What you need to teach in primary and secondary schools